linroger/FinanceCompendium/III. Markets and Institutions/Banking/Contemporary Financial Intermediation/Part 03 Identification and Management of Major Banking Risks/Chapter 06 Liquidity Risk.md

 Farhi, E., Tirole, J., 2012.
 Collective moral hazard, maturity mismatch, and systemic bailouts.
 Am.
 Econ.
 Rev. 102, 60-93.
 Huang, R., Ratnovski, L., 2011.
 The dark side of bank wholesale funding.
 J. Finan.
 Intermed.
 20, 248-263.
 Thakor, A.V., Vuong, T., 2018.
 Optimal Capital Buffers, working paper, Washington University in St. Louis.

-# Spot Lending and Credit Risk

-"Neither a borrower nor a lender be; for loan oft loses itself and a friend, and borrowing dulls the edge of husbandry."

-William Shakespeare